Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Experimental Setup

 \subsection{Post-Processing}

 At test time, we derive a binary segmentation map from the residual map $\bm{R}=|\bm{x}_0-\bm{x}_0^{rec}|$ where regions of high residuals indicate anomalies.
 To binarize $\bm{R}$, we first apply the following post-processing steps that are commonly used in the field of UAD in brain MRI \cite{baur2021autoencoders,kascenas2021denoising,BehrendtpDDPM,zimmerer2018context}.
-First, a median filter with a kernel size of $K=5\times5\times5$ is applied to smooth the residual map and to remove smaller false positives.
+First, a median filter with a kernel size of $K=5\times5\times5$ is applied to smooth the residual map and to remove false positives.
 Subsequently, we perform brain mask eroding for 3 iterations.
-This step is mainly applied to filter out residuals that occur due to poor reconstructions at sharp edges near the brain mask \cite{baur2021autoencoders}.
-We then perform a greedy threshold search.
-Hereby, the test threshold is determined by searching for the best Dice score across different thresholds on the unhealthy validation set, as proposed in \cite{zimmerer2018context}.
+This step is mainly applied to filter out residuals due to poor reconstructions at sharp edges near the brain mask \cite{baur2021autoencoders}.
 After binarization, we use connected component filtering to remove areas that include less than 7 voxels.
-We note that this post-processing step aims to remove false-positive predictions, much smaller than the anomalies considered in this study.
-We provide a systematic comparison of the post-processing strategies for each data set in the supplemental material.
+This post-processing step removes false-positive predictions smaller than the anomalies considered in this study.
+In the supplemental material, we systematically compare the post-processing strategies for each data set.